edelstone/actionverb.com/holacracy.md

 At a weekly Governance Meeting, everyone has the opportunity to shape the Roles in the company, including the Purpose of each Role and its Accountabilities.
-If a Role grows to big to be filled by a single type of team member, it can be further differentiated into sub-Roles, much like how a bodily organ is made up of different types of smaller cells.
+If a Role grows too big to be filled by a single type of team member, it can be further differentiated into sub-Roles, much like how a bodily organ is made up of different types of smaller cells.